Transforming sexual and mental health conversations, one session at a time.

 How can I contact you?

-Please feel free to call or text me at 917-719-4761 or fill out the contact page below.
-We can have a 15-minute free phone consultation before we get started.
+Please feel free to call me at 917-719-4761 or fill out the contact page below.
+We will have a 15-minute free phone consultation before getting started.

--- Featured in "How to Orgasm Faster: 21 Techniques for Women to Try
+-- Madeline featured in "How to Orgasm Faster: 21 Techniques for Women to Try"

-- Featured in "5 Things Couples With Healthy Sex Lives Do, According to a Sex Therapist
+- Madeline featured in "5 Things Couples With Healthy Sex Lives Do, According to a Sex Therapist"

-- Featured in "Why You're Self Sabotaging Your Relationship & 4 Ways to Stop
+- Madeline featured in "Why You're Self Sabotaging Your Relationship & 4 Ways to Stop"

-- Featured in "The Best Sex Toys for Couples, According to Sex Therapists and Relationship Experts
+- Madeline featured in "The Best Sex Toys for Couples, According to Sex Therapists and Relationship Experts"

-- Featured in "How to Safely Pull Hair During Sex"
+- Madeline featured in "How to Safely Pull Hair During Sex"

-Please feel free to fill out the contact sheet below or call or text me at 917-719-4761.
+Please feel free to fill out the contact sheet below or call 917-719-4761.
 We can have a 15-minute free phone consultation before we get started.
-My office is located near Penn Station in NYC.